andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 What are we supposed to see here?
 A tiny insight comes to me: $1$ is the same as $1^7$.
 Does that help?
 Maybe.
 But remember, if we're still applying the same trick (as no more have been introduced) then we're looking for the circumstances when the expression equals zero.  $1 - 1$ is zero, what must $a$ be to equal $1$?
 We just said it: $1$!

-LEts try that and see
+Let's try that and see

 $$1^7 - 1^7 = 0$$